Experience the wonder of opera in the heart of the Sussex countryside.

 Sadly, Glyndebourne Festival 2020 has been cancelled due to COVID-19.
 Click here to read the full statement.

-Live performances return throughout August, with Glyndebourne's Outdoor Opera series.
-The two-part events feature an open-air concert performance by the London Philharmonic Orchestra, with Robin Ticciati, and after a 75 minute interval, a performance of Offenbach's one-act Frence farce, Mesdames de la Halle.
+Live performances return throughout August, from Wednesday 12 to Friday 28, with Glyndebourne's Outdoor Opera series.
+The two-part events feature an open-air concert performance by the London Philharmonic Orchestra, with Robin Ticciati, and after a 75 minute interval, a performance of Offenbach's one-act French farce, Mesdames de la Halle.
 Find out more on Glyndebourne's website.

-To help keep the spirit of Glyndebourne alive during the closure, Glyndebourne Open House brings world-class opera to you at home.
-Tune in on YouTube every week for free access to classic Glyndebourne productions and, together, let’s create a taste of the Festival experience.
+In the absence of fully staged live performance, Glyndebourne Open House brings world-class opera to you at home.
+Tune in on YouTube every week for free access to classic Glyndebourne productions.
 Click here to find out more.

 We are delighted that Glyndebourne's staging of Barber’s Vanessa (Opus Arte label), directed by Keith Warner and featuring the LPO, won DVD of the Year at the 15th annual BBC Music Magazine Awards.
 Read the full list of winners.